 “Okay, you want a lift?”
 He replied curtly.

 I waggled my thumb from side to side.

 “Put your bag in the back.”
-The catch of the boot door clicked open.
+The catch of the back door clicked open.

 “Thanks very much mister!”
 I regretted calling him mister as soon as I said it.
 I dumped my rucksack into his boot, next to a surprisingly large pile of Nutz magazines.
 I assumed they’d gone out of print years ago.
-To the other side of the boot, there were five or six soft back books by Jeremy Clarkson, and I could make out sprawling handwriting that said ‘property of Daniel Hewitt and his mother.
+To the other side of the boot, there were five or six soft back books authored by Jeremy Clarkson.
+I could make out sprawling handwriting on the cover on one saying, ‘property of Daniel Hewitt and his mother.
 Please return if found.’
-I wondered if the driver was Daniel or whether he had found them after Daniel had accidentally left them in a park after a nice summer’s day of reading what Jeremy Clarkson had to say about the state of things, and was now looking for Daniel.
-I presumed I would never know.
+I wondered if the driver was Daniel or whether he had found them and was now looking for Daniel.
+I would never know.
 Anne was back, too.
-This time though, she was shouting in quite a shrill and angry tone.
+This time though, she was shouting in quite a shrill, angry tone.
 “Normal,” she screamed.
 I wondered what had made her upset.
 The driver beeped his horn, waving his hand from the out of his side window.
 I closed the backdoor and picked up my coke can that I’d placed briefly on the tarmac.
-As I bent down, I took in a strong breath of car exhaust fumes.
-Like a strong and unpleasant summer breeze.
+As I bent down, I took in a strong breath of exhaust fumes.
+Like a strong summer breeze.

 He drove quickly.
 I was still fixing my seat belt when he moved into fourth gear, on the slip road back onto the dual carridge-way that the petrol station was connected to.
 Fourth gear is a bit much, I thought to myself.